BrainThrust/clinkclang/cookbooks/agent-tools/readme.md

 # Functions for the agent goes here
-It is an module of plug and play functions for the agent
+It is an integration of functions for the agent

 # How to use functions